 OnePlus 7T Pro Software and Battery Life

 Software has been a traditional area of strength for OnePlus, and the 7T Pro is no exception.
-Building on the solid foundations of OxygenOS 9, the new version 10 brings an upgrade to Android 10, along with some welcome software tweaks from OnePlus.
+Building on the solid foundations of previous OxygenOS releases, the 7T Pro runs Android 10 out of the box, along with some welcome software tweaks from OnePlus.

 Thanks to a combination of a fast CPU, a slick 90Hz display and OnePlus's software optimizations, OxygenOS retains its title as the fastest Android experience out there.
 That's not a surprise after years of extremely performant OnePlus phones, but it bears repeating.

 The company's overall design language hasn't changed (yet) save for a few new live wallpapers and a minor icon tweaks.
 OnePlus's staple widget shelf returns, along with other useful features like Zen Mode, which lets you disconnect from notifications and other distractions for a short time.
 And now Zen Mode is configurable to allow you to take a time-out of up to an hour, up from the previous 20-minute figure.

 At the opposite end of the spectrum, the 7T Pro not only benefits from the Snapdragon 855+'s slightly faster GPU, but also OnePlus's Game Space feature.
 Game Space lets you tweak notifications to display as text only, reducing distractions when you're playing.
 And there are also a handful of graphical options for enhancing detail in areas of shadow, potentially giving you a small advantage in shooter titles.